LeCoupa/awesome-cheatsheets/languages/python.md

 * Python is an interpreted, high-level and general-purpose, dynamically typed programming language

-* It seen as an object-oriented, modular scripting language.
+* It is seen as an object-oriented, modular scripting language.

 * In Python, everything is considered as an object.